-Pesach - A Holiday of Ouestions
+Pesach - A Holiday of Questions

-About the Haggadah-Commentary of Rabbi Don Isaak Abravanel (1437-1508)1 Article by Elazar Ari Lipinski (New and extended version based on a previous Ari Lipinski article from Pesach 5769)
+About the Haggadah-Commentary of Rabbi Don Isaak Abravanel (1437-1508) Article by Elazar Ari Lipinski (New and extended version based on a previous Ari Lipinski article from Pesach 5769)

-The events of the Exodus from Egypt of the children of Israel ca. 3300 years ago present a model example for the human persuit for liberty.
-This story remained relevant ever since.
-The idea of liberty touches us equally when it relates to a complete nation or when it refers only to a single person.
+The events of the Exodus from Egypt of the children of Israel ca. 3300 years ago, present a model example for the human pursuit for liberty.
+This story has remained relevant ever since.
+The idea of liberty touches us equally when it relates to a complete nation, or when it refers only to a single person.
 We feel being personally addressed either way.

 On the Seder Evening, in which we celebrate the Exodus from Egypt, we place an additional chair around the festive table which stands symbolically for those Jews who are still not free in some countries in the world.
 For decades this symbolic empty chair referred to the Jews in the former Soviet Union.
-Today already over 1 Million of these Jews are in Israel.
+Today already over one Million of those Jews are in Israel.
 Wasn't this mass emigration of the Soviet Jews a modern Exodus?
-Soon the Jewish people will celebrate the Pesach Holiday, the holiday of liberty.
-Therefore on this occasion we read the Haggadah (Pesach Story) with the Hebrew commentaries of Rabbi Don Isaac Abravanel.
-Abravanel experienced personally a number of expulsions.
-Nevertheless he never lost hope that his people will be free and will experience deliverance.
-His commentary of the Pesach Haggadah illustrates his strong messianologic conviction.
+Soon the Jewish people will celebrate the Pesach Holiday, the Holiday of Liberty.
+Therefore, on this occasion we read the Haggadah (Pesach Story) with the

+Hebrew commentaries of Rabbi Don Isaac Abravanel.
+Abravanel personally experienced numerous expulsions.
+Nevertheless, he never lost hope that his people will be free and will experience deliverance.
+His commentary of the Pesach Haggadah illustrates his strong messianic conviction.
 Don Isaac Abravanel was born in Lisbon in 1437.
-Searching back the origins of his family tree he traced his roots with King David.
-According to his studies his ancestors had left Jerusalem after the destruction of the Temple and reached Spain.
+Searching back the origins of his family tree, he traced his roots to King David.
+According to his studies, his ancestors had left Jerusalem after the destruction of the Temple and reached Spain.

-Abravanel grew up on the Iberian Half Island.
-He intensively and comprehensively studied the Bible and became the chief Rabbi of Portugal.
-At the same time he became the Finance Minister of the

-Portuguese king.
-In 1471 King Alfons conquered the city of Arzilla in Morocco and took many prisoners.
+Abravanel grew up on the Iberian Peninsula.
+He studied the Bible intensively and comprehensively and became the chief Rabbi of Portugal.
+At the same time, he became the Finance Minister of the king of Portugal.
+In 1471, King Alfonso V conquered the city of Arzila, in Morocco, and took many prisoners.
 Among them were 250 Jews.
-Abravanel organized a nation wide fundraising among Jewish communities in order to set free these Jewish POWs.
-He donated himself a fortune from his own property so that these Jews could live two years in Portugal until they learned the language and found a job.
-Later on Abravanel suffered under the persecutions of the Jews and had to flee to Toledo in Spain.
-There King Ferdinand and Queen Isabella appointed him in the year 1484 as their Finance Minister for the Kingdom of Castilia and Aragon.
-Already 8 years later, in 1492, he experienced himself with his family the notorious expulsion of all Jews from Spain.
+Abravanel organized a nationwide fundraising campaign among Jewish communities in order to secure the release of those Jewish prisoners of war.
+He himself donated a fortune from his own property so that these Jews could live two years in Portugal until they learned the language and found work.

+Later Abravanel suffered under the persecutions of the Jews and had to flee to Toledo in Spain.
+There, in the year 1484, King Ferdinand and Queen Isabella appointed him as their Finance Minister for the Kingdom of Castilia and Aragon.

+Then, only eight years later, in 1492, he experienced personally with his family the notorious expulsion of all Jews from

+Spain.
 Even his offer to pay an enormous ransom was rejected by the Catholic regime.
-So once again expropriated he had to emigrate leading a large number of Jews from Spain to Italy.
-In Naples he became in 1494 again a finance consultant to the local king.
-But in 1503 he was forced to leave for Venice totally poor.
-He again served there as a finance consultant to the Serenissima.
+So once again expropriated, he had to emigrate, leading a large group of Jews from Spain to Italy.
+In Naples, in 1494, he again became a finance advisor to the local king.

+But in 1503 he was forced to move to Venice, totally destitute.
+There, once again he served as a finance advisor to the Serenissima.
 Abravanel died in Venice in 1508 and was buried in Padua.
-One year later the Jewish cemetery there was completely destroyed in war actions.
+One year later, the Jewish cemetery there was completely destroyed during war.
 His grave is untraceable.